SUKOHI/Broom/README.md

 Broom
 ====

 A PHP package mainly developed for Laravel to manage option values.
+(This is for Laravel 4.2.
+[For Laravel 5+](https://github.com/SUKOHI/Broom))

+Installation
+====

+Add this package name in composer.json

+    "require": {
+      "sukohi/broom": "1.*"
+    }

+Execute composer command.

+    composer update

 Usage
 ====